rusty-bits/OC-tool/extras/README.txt

-place Drivers, Kexts and ACPI files here that OC-tool can't build on the fly for example: HfsPlus.efi
-OC-tool will check this folder when it has no repo to build a resource from
+place Drivers, Kexts and ACPI files here that OC-tool can't or shouldn't build on its own OC-tool will check this folder when it has no repo to build a resource from

----

-Also, Drivers, Kexts and ACPI files that you want to use a specific version of can be placed here by using ./OC-tool copy ... instead of ./OC-tool build ... the tool will look here before trying to build